HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

   - Supports filtering both within the repository and within GitHub projects (e.g. roadmap and sprint board).
 - **Cons**
   - Does not easily support grouping in GitHub projects or GitHub insights reporting.
   - Will result in a large number of labels if 30k labels aren't deleted once a 30k deliverable is complete.
+And if we delete old deliverable labels, it will impact our ability to report on past deliverables.

 ### Deliverable column